rina-pvml/Agent-Skills/README.md

 # Agent Skills Tester

-A full-stack application for creating and managing AI agents with customizable prompt tools.
+A full-stack application for creating and managing AI agents with customizable skills.
 Build agents, create reusable skills, and chat with AI models from OpenAI and Anthropic.
 The goal is for you to play around with an example implementation of the Agent Skills concept to showcase its value, core capabilities, and benefits in production environments.

 ## Features

 - 🤖 **Agent Management**: Create and configure AI agents with different LLM models
-- 🛠️ **Prompt Tools**: Create Agent Skills that can be called on-demand by the LLM
+- 🛠️ **Custom Skills**: Create Agent Skills that can be called on-demand by the LLM
-- 💬 **Interactive Chat**: Chat with your agents and see which tools were used
+- 💬 **Interactive Chat**: Chat with your agents and see which skills were used
 - 🎨 **UI**: Full interface built with React and TypeScript
-- ⚡ **Fast Backend**: FastAPI backend with automatic tool detection
+- ⚡ **Fast Backend**: FastAPI backend with automatic skill detection

 ## Prerequisites